marcello-goccia/Python-Projects-for-Students/Computer Science Contests/Exercises-09 - Arrays 1D/Problem0005 - Last Element of the List - FUNCTION/problem.md

 Return the last element in the list.

 ## Input Samples
-The functions take a list as input parameter. numbers = [10, 20, 30]
+The function takes a list as input parameter. numbers = [10, 20, 30]

 ## Output Samples